ejboettcher/Talk-ProcessingLargeDatawithPandas/slides.md

 #### Repeating String
-Many times strings data will be repetitive like days of week.
+Many times string data will be repetitive, like it will only contain days of week.

 ```Python
 val_days = ['Monday', 'Tuesday','Monday', 'Wednesday','Monday', 'Thursday', 'Friday', 'Saturday','Monday','Monday', 'Sunday']